umulmrum/holiday/README.md

 Supported Countries
 -------------------

+- Austria
+- Germany
+- Liechtenstein
+- Switzerland

-Currently only Germany is supported, but you can easily create your own holiday providers.
+It is quite easy to create your own holiday providers.
 Just have a look at the existing code, it should be self-explanatory.
 I will happily merge pull requests (see below).

 Notes on German Holidays
 ------------------------